Table of Contents

 Your new divorce lawyer must file an “Entry of Appearance” document notifying the court that he or she is handling your case going forward.
 Your spouse’s attorney should also receive a copy of the document, so he or she is aware of the change.

 This official notification allows your new attorney to represent you, so he or she can get started on producing results.

-If you are considering a divorce, and are not sure how to move forward, contact our experienced divorce attorneys at the Land Legal Group today by calling 310-552-3500 to schedule a free consultation.
+If you are considering a divorce, and are not sure how to move forward, contact our experienced divorce attorneys at the Land Legal Group today by calling 310-552-3500 to schedule a consultation.
 We will fully outline your legal options and provide a compassionate approach to creating solutions for your unique circumstances, so you can make informed decisions about your future.